fights-on/kansa-gui/README.md

 #### ToDo:

 - Fix Authentication
-- Fix GUI Layout
+- Fix GUI Layout  *(In Progress)*
-- Implement Cancel Button and Progress Bar (If possible)
+- ~~Implement Cancel Button and Progress Bar (If possible)~~ (Not happening)
 - Clean Code (Styling and better practices)
+- Show warning if a module/script is selected and it has a binary dependency that is missing.

 ###### Icon made by Freepik from www.flaticon.com